-280.12 What programs have been identified as High-Impact Service Provider (HISPs)?
+280.13 What programs have been identified as High-Impact Service Provider (HISPs)?

-High-Impact Service Providers are those Federal entities designated by OMB that provide (or fund) high-impact customer-facing services, either due to a large customer base or a high impact on those served by the program.
-HISPs will be reviewed and updated periodically by OMB.
+As defined in Executive Order 14058, High-Impact Service Providers are those Federal entities designated by OMB that provide or fund high-impact customer-facing services, either due to a large customer base or a high impact on those served by the program.
+The list of HISPs is reviewed and updated periodically by OMB.
 The current list of HISPs is available at Performance.gov/HISPs.

 The senior accountable official for the High Impact Service Provider (or appropriate senior official) shall coordinate the selection of Designated Services, completion of an annual CX Capacity Assessment and Customer Experience and Service Delivery Action Plan ("Action Plan") for the enterprise.
 In addition to relevant program and field office staff, this exercise should serve as an intra-agency convening mechanism around the customers served and involve cross-cutting representation from mission support functions within the agency, including the Chief Information Officer, Chief Human Capital Officer, Chief Financial Officer, Performance Improvement Officer, Evaluation Officer, and Chief Data Officer.
-HISPs will work with OMB to identify at least two (2) high impact services for which they will complete quarterly reporting and develop improvements for in their Action Plan.
+HISPs will work with OMB to identify at least two (2) high impact services selected from their agency's public services inventory required by the 21st Century Integrated Digital Experience Act for which they will complete quarterly reporting and develop improvements for in their Action Plan.
 An annual HISP CX Capacity Assessment and Action Plan template will be provided annually on the CX MAX Community page.

-Additionally, each year, the Office of Management and Budget (OMB) will identify priority life experiences that require members of the public to navigate a service (or services) across the boundaries of multiple Federal programs, agencies and / or levels of government.
-OMB will provide leadership, a governance structure, and dedicated support to agencies through the President's Management Council to tackle improvements for these life experiences.
-The list of these experiences will be made available at Performance.gov/HISPs.
+Additionally, OMB will manage the selection of a limited number of customer life experiences to prioritize for Government-wide action to improve customer experience.
+These designated life experiences are those that require members of the public to navigate a service or services across the boundaries of multiple Federal programs, agencies, or levels of government.
+OMB will provide leadership, White House policy consultation and reporting in accordance with E.O.
+14058, a governance structure, and support to agencies through the President's Management Council.
+The charters for these designated life experiences will be made publicly available at Performance.gov/cx/projects.

-280.13 What additional steps should HISPs take to manage customer experience?
+280.14 What additional steps should HISPs take to manage customer experience?

-Given the significance of the services they provide, HISPs must:
+Given the significance of the services they provide and the requirements in Executive Order 14058, HISPs must:

-- In collaboration with OMB, designate at least two (2) services for focused assessment and the activities of this guidance (by December 31st); - Collect customer feedback in accordance with section 280.14 for identified moments that matter along designated service journeys (e.g., no longer sufficient to only report general call center satisfaction measures without the context of a service journey); - Submit this feedback data to OMB at a minimum quarterly, until feedback data is provided directly to Performance.gov through an open application programming interface (API) (once developed); - Conduct an annual CX Capacity Assessment (submitted to OMB by February 25th) and brief OMB on the resulting findings at an annual deep dive (completed by March 31st);
+- In collaboration with OMB, designate at least two (2) services, in alignment with the requirements of the 21st Century Integrated Digital Experience Act, for focused assessment and the activities of this guidance (by December 31st); - Collect customer feedback in accordance with section 280.10 for identified moments that matter along designated service journeys (e.g., no longer sufficient to only report general call center satisfaction measures without the context of a service journey); - Submit this feedback data to OMB at a minimum quarterly, until feedback data is provided directly to Performance.gov through an open application programming interface (API) (once developed); - Conduct an annual CX Capacity Assessment (submitted to OMB by February 24th) and brief OMB on the resulting findings at an annual deep dive (completed by March 31st); - Develop an Action Plan (submitted to OMB by May 31st) annually for each designated HISP enterprise, with a focus on improvement actions for designated services; and,

-- Develop an Action Plan (submitted to OMB by May 31st) annually for each designated HISP enterprise, with a focus on improvement actions for designated services; and, - Embed more customer-focused practices into their service design and delivery such as conducting service assessments, customer research through qualitative and quantitative research and journey mapping, approaching more holistic calculations of burden (learning, compliance, and psychological costs) for their service, and continually user-test program elements with customers to refine and improve.
+• As directed in E.O.
+14058, embed more customer-focused practices into their service design and delivery such as conducting service assessments, customer research through qualitative and quantitative research and journey mapping, approaching more holistic calculations of burden (learning, compliance, and psychological costs, in accordance with OMB Memorandum M-22-10) for their service transactions and full journeys, and continually user-test program elements with customers to refine and improve.